kmcintyre/Snapyelp/README.md

 ### Assumptions

 * service is not scrape but rather stateful browser operating as booking agent
-* booking agent exposes commands that can be reduced to a series of page visits and form submissions
+* service exposes commands as reduced to a series of page visits and form submissions
-* booking agent is a unique email endpoint
+* service is a unique email endpoint
 * booking agent

 ### Phase

-* Worst first.
+* Worst first, but still non-pollutive to opentable environment.
-* Random button reservation, with delayed cancellation.
+* Random button reservation, with cancel by hand.

 ### Folders